 More than 60,000 Texans per year are arrested for pot possession, taken to jail, and prosecuted — all for user-level amounts of a weed which is legal for recreational use in 9 states governing 20 percent of the US population.
 Marijuana possession ranks among the most common causes of arrest, costing counties millions of dollars in jail expenses and payments to attorneys for the poor.
 According to a poll by the Texas Lyceum, more than 80 percent of Texans favor either full-blown legalization or decriminalization of marijuana.

-The Texas Legislature will not go that far in 2017.
-But House Bill 81 would eliminate arrests for user-level pot possessionby creating a civil penalty for marijuana, eliminating all collateral consequences from a criminal conviction.
+The Texas Legislature will not go that far in 2019.
+But they will almost certainly revive House Bill 81 from last session.
+That bill would eliminate arrests for user-level pot possession by creating a civil penalty for marijuana, eliminating all collateral consequences from a criminal conviction.
 Presently, the penalty for possessing less than an ounce of pot is up to six months in prison and up to a $2,000 fine.
-Under HB 81, the maximum fine for what would become a civil violation would be $250.
+Under HB 81, the maximum fine for what would become a civil violation would have become $250.

 Bi-partisan coalition for reform

 The following organizations support making low-level marijuana possession a civil penalty: Texas Public Policy Foundation, Texas Criminal Justice Coalition, Faith in Texas, Texans for Accountable Government (TAG), ACLU of Texas, Austin Justice Coalition, Texas Fair Defense, and Just Liberty.

 Help Just Liberty end arrests for user level pot possession!